Frescodigo/StravaApp/README.md

 # TODO

+- [ ] GitHub style heatmap (probably calculate on server)
-- [ ] Show more activity information (distance, pace, duration, location, date/time, a photo, description)
+- [X] Show more activity information (distance, pace, duration, location, date/time, a photo, description)
-- [ ] Set up helper functions for converting data from API to a human readable format
+- [X] Set up helper functions for converting data from API to a human readable format
 - [ ] Handle API errors
 - [ ] Come up with feature that can be stored in a database
 - [ ] Maybe show like a mileage goal or workout goals?
 (Pie chart?)